fponticelli/minicanvas/README.md

 # minicanvas

-Simple helper to quickly generate canvas images (for the browser and nodejs).
+Simple library to quickly generate canvas images (for the browser and for nodejs).

 ```haxe
 new MiniCanvas(200, 200)